fosteeco/React-IT-logger-udemy/dev-journal.md

 ## 89. Tech Options Select Component

 TechSelectOptions.js was created in components/techs .
 This component was then implemented in AddLogModal and EditLogModal.
 It makes the code look really clean doing it this way.

+## 90. Add Technicians

+New tech action addTech was added to techActions.js.
+In there we setup the POST request to the JSON server.
+This also dispatches ADD_TECH with the newly added tech as the payload to the reducer.
+The tech is added to the techs array in the reducer's state. \
+We then added the function to the AddTechModal.js.
+Ran through the process of adding redux state to a component: \
+|->import connect \
+|->import function from actions \
+|->Destructure function from props at beginning of functional component. \
+|->Add proptype requirement for function \
+|->Rewrite export with the connect()() function \
+Then you're good.